Taylor – Customer Support Rep

 - Each department has an #announcements channel for important updates, with a strict reactions only policy.

 - Important announcements are pinned to the channel for easy reference.

 🙇 Centralizing information

-Before Slack, funneling feedback to the product team required a great deal of time from Becky's team.
+Before Slack, funneling feedback to the product team required a great deal of time from Taylor's team.
 They had to:

 - Identify important feedback manually, and try to find the right person to forward it to.

 - Hold a monthly session for the product team to discuss feedback trends.